If we don’t answer your question here, please call us at 413.443.0188, x 100.

 What about hiking trails?

 We have beautiful nature trails.
-Our mile-long Farm & Forest Trail is fun and easy for everyone.
-Handicap accessible, it begins and ends at the Round Stone Barn, looping through cultivated farm fields, pasture, hardwood forest and past the historic Shaker marble quarry.
-Across Route 20, a six-mile intermediate-level hiking trail takes you to the archaeological site of the North family.
+Our mile-long Farm & Forest Trail is fun and easy for everyone and is fully accessible.
+It begins and ends at the Round Stone Barn, looping through cultivated farm fields, pasture, hardwood forest, and past the historic Shaker marble quarry.
+Across Route 20, a six-mile, intermediate-level hiking trail takes you to the archaeological site of the North family.
 You can get a map at the Ticket Desk.